-Miami is an easy city to pull an all-nighter in—and it’s the nights that are supposed to end early that typically turn into the most memorable ones in the Magic City.
-No matter what day of the week it is, there’s something open and ready to serve food and drinks all hours of the night.
+Miami is an easy city to pull an all-nighter in—and it’s always the nights that are supposed to involve just a quick, chill happy hour that tend to turn into the most epic adventures in the Magic City.
+It doesn’t matter what day of the week, there’s always something to do and somewhere fun and vibey that’s serving food and drinks all hours of the night.

-Take an extra shot (or two) of Cuban coffee around 5 p.m. and get ready to go because it’s gonna be a long one.
-Drinks will most certainly be flowing, but don’t worry — there’s plenty of food along the way and ride sharing apps will be everyone’s best friend.
+Take a disco nap and an extra shot (or two) of Cuban coffee around 3 p.m. and get ready to go because it’s going to be a long one.
+On this adventure, there will be lots of drinking, but don’t worry — there’s plenty of food along the way, and ride-sharing apps will be everyone’s best friend.

 10 minute Uber

 Slide into downtown’s Jaguar Sun (230 NE 4th Street, Miami, FL 33132) for the last 30 minutes of happy hour and quickly order an $8 martini and a side of country ham — the saltiness with the martini is a total chef’s kiss moment.
 This unpretentious tropical-Esque spot serves unique cocktails and great food.
 While many imbibers might not recognize most of what’s found on the back bar (co-owner Will Thompson is a bit of a spirits nerd and stocks some super cool stuff), the cocktails are top-notch, some of the best around.
 Agave lovers can’t go wrong with the Green Ghoul made with tequila, mezcal, poblano, cucumber, and lime.